How to use sticky notes on a Mac

 Try a superb alternative to Stickies on Mac

-Setapp can help you find a new approach to using stickies with tools like SideNotes and Unclutter.
-Both these apps solve the main task — which is how to put sticky notes on desktop Mac — while staying out of your way.
+If you would like to try a new approach to using stickies, I'd recommend SideNotes and Unclutter.
+Both these apps solve the main task — which is how to put sticky notes on a desktop Mac — while staying out of your way.
 They don't make your desktop look cluttered.
 Neither do they have an overcomplicated flow of deleting and collapsing notes.
 But they do have some powerful extra capabilities that might improve your workflow, such as saving clipboard history.
-Feel free to try both apps for free with a Setapp membership.
+Feel free to try both apps for free for 7 days with a Setapp membership.

 per month